sgraden/vpc/security-groups.md

 | Description | API | CLI |
 |-------------|-----|-----|
 |Retrieve a single network interface specified by the identifier in the URL path.
 The network interface must be an existing member of the security group. | GET /security_groups/{security_group_id}/network_interfaces/{id}| `ibmcloud is security-group-network-interface`, `sg-nic`|

-### Limitations of experimental features

- * Default security groups are available for VPCs created after May 24 only.

- * Adding or removing network interfaces from a security group works for network interfaces on servers ordered after May 19 only.

- * Network interfaces added to a security group are functional, however they are not viewble through the API for VSIs created before June 22.
-This is a permanent limitation for VSIs ordered before June 22, 2018.

 ## Security groups demo example